Jahawn-Wen/FANet/README.md

 ---

 ## Reference
-If you use CAMeL in your research, please cite it by the following BibTeX entry:
+If you use FANet in your research, please cite it by the following BibTeX entry:

 ```bibtex